>

 About

-Beginning in June 2025, the Alexander Initiative will launch its first Seminar for Teachers.
-A cohort of up to 30 Alexander Fellows will be chosen through an application process designed to identify outstanding high school history and civics teachers (grades 9-12) from across the nation.
-As recipients of this national honor, Fellows will be fully funded and will be mentored by Vanderbilt's esteemed faculty and their higher education peers.
+In June 2026, the Alexander Initiative will launch its second Seminar for Teachers.
+A national cohort of up to 30 Alexander Fellows will be chosen through an application process designed to identify outstanding high school teachers of US history and civics (grades 9-12).
+As recipients of this honor, Fellows will be fully funded and will be mentored by Vanderbilt's faculty and their higher education peers.
 Teachers at public, charter, independent, and private schools are welcome to apply.

 Alexander Fellows who complete the program will earn a certificate of completion and continuing education units (CEUs).
 They will also acquire new skills, strategies, and resources to improve their classroom practice as a member of a vibrant professional learning community.